 The rash most often starts as skin redness and swelling.
 It’s often worst within the first few weeks of treatment.
 By about a month into treatment, the skin usually crusts and gets very dry and red.
 In the weeks after that, round, flat or raised red spots and pimples with pus in the center often appear.
 In some people this can lead to skin infections.
 The rash can itch, burn, or sting, and may be painful.
 It may get better on its own or stay about the same during the rest of treatment, but it should go away completely about a month after treatment is stopped.

 The rash can be very distressing and make a person feel self-conscious around others.
+There are some medications that your doctor can try to make you feel better while you have the rash.
 Prevention and treatment of rashes are discussed later.

 Dry skin: This is very common for many targeted therapy drugs.
 It can start within the first few weeks, but nearly everyone getting targeted therapy has dry skin after 6 months of treatment.
 The skin can become very dry, brittle, itchy, and scaly and may even crack open – especially on the hands and feet.
 Cracking can happen by itself, but it tends to be worse when there’s also a rash.